qqqestion/ChuckNorrisJokesApp/README.md

 It's REST API and can be used without any API keys.

 ## Architecture
-In this app, I following Clean Architecture principles
+In this app, I was following Clean Architecture principles.

 ## Libraries / Frameworks
 * [Architecture](https://developer.android.com/topic/libraries/architecture) - a collection of libraries that help you